 For more information about predefined document templates see Requirements Document Templates.

 After the new project is created, you can add more documents in the new project as described in the next section.
-You can also adjust configuration of traceability link types, see Traceability Links > Set up Project Traceability.
+You can also adjust configuration of traceability link types, see Requirements Traceability Links > Configure Project Traceability.

 Note: To ensure project consistency, you cannot change project and document IDs in the application .